SaamieVincken/AstroVink/README.md

 If you use AstroVink-Q1 or any part of this repository in academic work, please cite:

 Vincken, S. H. (2025).
-“A Vision Transformer approach to strong gravitational lens classification.”
+*Euclid Quick Data Release (Q1): AstroVink – A vision transformer approach to find strong gravitational lens systems.*
 *Astronomy & Astrophysics* (in preparation).

 A complete citation record is available in the `CITATION.cff` file.